 The underwing is reddish brown, and there is a pale supercilium (line above eye).

 The Naumann’s Thrush has pale brown back and head.
 The face, breast, flank spots and rump are reddish, and the belly and undertail are white.

 T. n. eunomus has a darker brown back and rump, and the face, breast, and flank spots rump are black.
 The belly and undertail are white.

 The females of both forms are fairly similar to the respective males, but immatures have a weaker patterning.

 The male Dusky Thrush has a simple fluted or whistling song, similar to the Redwing.

-There are suggestions that there are geographical variations in the vocalisations.
+There are suggestions that there are geographical variations in the vocalizations.